Extracting conserved operators from a projected entangled pair state: Abstract

 \section{Abstract}

 Given a tensor network state, how can we determine conserved operators (including Hamiltonians) for which the state is an eigenstate?
 We answer this question by presenting a method to extract geometrically $k$-local \nameOs that have the given infinite projected entangled pair state (iPEPS) in 2D as an (approximate) eigenstate.
 The key ingredient is the evaluation of the static structure factors of multi-site operators through differentiating the generating function.
+These generating functions define a manifold of the given tensor network state deformed by some parameters, endowed with a quantum geometry, where conserved operators correspond to vanishing fidelity susceptibility.
 Despite the approximation errors, we show that our method is still able to extract from exact or variational iPEPS to good precision both frustration-free and non-frustration-free parent Hamiltonians that are beyond the standard construction and obtain better locality.
 In particular, we find a 4-site-plaquette local Hamiltonian that approximately has the short-range RVB state as the ground state.
-Moreover, we find a Hamiltonian that has the deformed toric code state at any string tension as excited eigenstates at the same energy, which might be potential candidates for quantum many-body scars.
+Moreover, we find a Hamiltonian for which the deformed toric code state at arbitrary string tension is an excited eigenstate with the same energy, thereby potentially realizing quantum many-body scars.

 \textbf{Introduction.} Given access only to a Gibbs state~\cite{Anshu2021,learncommuting,Haah2024,10.1145/3618260.3649619,PhysRevX.8.031029,Qi2019determininglocal,PhysRevLett.122.020504} or to the time evolution~\cite{PhysRevLett.130.200403,PRXQuantum.5.010350} generated by an unknown Hamiltonian, how can we reconstruct the underlying Hamiltonian from measurement data?
 This inverse problem, often termed as Hamiltonian learning~\cite{Anshu2024}, has been brought to the forefront due to the advances of quantum simulators~\cite{Feynman1982,RevModPhys.86.153} and noisy intermediate-scale quantum (NISQ) devices~\cite{Preskill_NISQ_2018} in recent years, where noises or decoherence from interacting with the environment are unavoidable, making it crucial to certify~\cite{PhysRevLett.112.190501,Wang2017} that the analog or digital platforms implement the intended models.